revar-ai/revar/README.md

 - **Adapters** — `browser-use` (DOM/AX-tree native), `stagehand` (via Node subprocess), and a vision-only baseline.
 All optional installs.
 - **Trajectory recording** — Per-step DOM snapshots, screenshots, agent actions, token counts, latencies.
 Deterministic via SQLite snapshot reset and seeded faker.

+v0 ships a single site — `shop_v1` — to keep the focus on getting the abstractions (`Environment`, modifiers, success predicates, the `/__test__/*` admin protocol) right against several adapters.
+E-commerce was picked because it exercises forms, multi-step flows, auth, money, and obvious failure-mode hooks in a small amount of code.
+Adding more sites is now content work, not platform work — see [Adding a new site](#adding-a-new-site).

 ## 5-minute quickstart

 Prerequisites: Python 3.11+, Docker, Node 20+ (only if you plan to use the Stagehand adapter), and Chromium for Playwright.